riverfor/coding-challenge-tools/coding_challenge.md

 ### CRUD application - Front-end

-Create a React application with simple CRUD functionality.
+Create React application with simple CRUD functionality for contracts.
+Contract data structure:
+{
+   user: {
+      name:string,
+      surname: string
+   },
+   amountInUsd: string,
+   currency: string,
+   date: string
+}
 You can create a simple express/koa server or use json-server to mock api. https://github.com/typicode/json-server

 **extra requirements:**
- * Display created items in table form.
+ * Display created contracts list in a table form.
- * Add a graph on create page above create form: you can use ETH/USD exchange from https://www.coinapi.io/ or any other api that is more relevant to the application.
+ * Add a chart on create page above create form: you can use ETH/USD exchange from https://www.coinapi.io/ (d3.js, chart.js or any other of your choice)

-Extra points for using TypeScript and Styled Components.
+You get some extra points for using TypeScript.

 ### Email Service - Back-end